 Today?
 New York Fashion Week comes with a level of indifference.

-In this post I want to share my take on the current state of New York Fashion Week.
+In this post, I want to share my take on the current state of New York Fashion Week.
 After being a huge fan for well over a decade, I now sit and see that the electricity that used to surround the weeklong event has faded.
-I’d also really like to hear others opinions on where NYFW stands today.
+I’d also really like to hear other opinions on where NYFW stands today.

 When I got thinking about the awkward truth about NYFW, I boiled it down to five key points that I feel have influenced the shift from a must-see event landing on the back burner.
 I’m sharing my five thoughts below but encourage you – particularly if you’re a major fan of NYFW as I am – to share your thoughts on just why it seems to be struggling.

 Every time I’ve gone to NYFW and every single show…for me, it was about fashion.
 I remember first getting invited to Naeem Khan and just being overjoyed and honored to get to see first-hand the latest collection in person.
 I race into every show on my schedule eager to see the latest designs, never aiming to steal street style photographers’ attention and absolutely NEVER holding up a show so I could get my “Instagram shot” in on the runway.

 But the truth is: Instagram has kind of ruined the NYFW experience.